kimjune01/kimjune01.github.io/_posts/2016/2016-09-12-to-the-girl-sitting-by-the-window.md

 Whatever it is that you are listening to through your earbuds, I don't know.
 But if I were to imagine, it would be as if you're watching a movie; the flow of life on the streets passing by you.

-Too bad that this movie cannot show how beautiful you are, staring out the window.
+Too bad that this movie cannot show you how beautiful you are, staring out the window.